-- from the annual period beginning on 1 January 2017 for those amendments that are effective for annual periods beginning on or after 1 January 2017, except for MFRS 12, Disclosure of Interests in Other Entities (Annual Improvements 2014 2016 Cycle) which is not applicable to the Company. - from the annual period beginning on 1 January 2018 for those accounting standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2018, except for MFRS 2, MFRS 128, MFRS 140 and MFRS 9 which the Company is eligible for temporary exemption that permits (but does not require), the insurer to apply MFRS 139 Financial Instruments: Recognition and Measurement rather than MFRS 9 for annual periods beginning before 1 January 2021.
+- from the annual period beginning on 1 January 2018 for those accounting standards, amendments and interpretation that are effective for annual periods beginning on or after 1 January 2018, except for amendments to MFRS 2, MFRS 15, amendments to MFRS 128, and amendments to MFRS 140 which are not applicable to the Company and MFRS 9 which the Company is eligible for temporary exemption that permits, but does not require, the insurer to apply MFRS 139 Financial Instruments: Recognition and Measurement rather than MFRS 9 for annual periods beginning before 1 January 2021. - from the annual period beginning on 1 January 2019 for those accounting standard, amendments and interpretation that are effective for annual periods beginning on or after 1 January 2019, except for amendments to MFRS 128 which is not applicable to the Company. - from the annual period beginning on 1 January 2021 for the accounting standard that is effective for annual periods beginning on or after 1 January 2021.